Luxury is an experience. Design your bespoke branded packaging and create that exciting element of ‘theatre’

 We have a wealth of experience working with our suppliers.
 We source CLG London products from the UK, Europe, China and India.
 We have built fantastic relationships with these factories.
-We always source directly from the factories themselves so we know exactly who is making them and where they are being made.
-We only source from factories that are sustainable and ethical and have state registered audits and certification.
+We always source directly from the factories themselves, so we know exactly who is making them and where they are being made.
+The factories hold ISO, SA certificates and are regularly audited.
+We only source from factories that are sustainable and ethical and have state registered regular audits and ISO and SA certification.

 CLG London has carefully chosen the shipping companies DHL and FedEx.
 This is due to their commitment expressed in their environmental policy.
 FedEx has set ambitious goals to reduce their footprint.
 Read FedEx’s full sustainability report here.
 DHL are committed to minimising their impact on the environment.
 Read DHL’s full sustainability report here.